Getting Dirty: How To Prep & Use Different Types of Soil

 Top 6 Soils for Your Garden

 - SummerWinds Natural & Organic Potting Soil (developed with E.B.
 Stone Organics) – Great for all indoor and outdoor container gardening.
+Registered cdfa.
 For best results, use with E.B.
-Stone’s Sure Start starter fertilizer.
+Stone Organics Sure Start starter fertilizer.

 - E.B.
-Stone Organics Citrus & Palm Planting Mix – Blended to help all citrus, palms and other tropical plants thrive.
+Stone Organics Citrus & Palm Potting or Planting Mix – The perfect mix for all citrus, palms and other tropical plants.
+Registered cdfa.
 Pair with E.B.
 Stone Organics Citrus & Fruit Tree Food.

 - FoxFarm Ocean Forest® Potting Soil – This garden soil blend has everything your plants need to thrive in your garden.